minamoqadasi/minamoqadasi/README.md

  👋 Hi, I’m Mina!

  I'm a Computer Science student at CSUN focused on:
-  - 💻 Java and backend development
+  - 💻 Java and Python
   - 📊 Data analysis and AI projects

  📫 How to reach me: